akalsey/phonepoll/readme.markdown

 * Allow phone calls out
 * Improve Job queue support to better handle SMS throttles
 * One-click setup of the Tropo app
+* Multi-tenancy.
+Allow token and number to be set on per-poll basis